 A summary of the planning process and the various key plans which are established can be found in Appendix 3.
 The Community Council website has a planning section and various documents relating to planning reviews in our area can be found there e.g. the ‘Criteria for Judging Planning Applications’ used by the Community Council.

-- A major concern for our community is the increasing number of new houses being built or planned in the area and the impact they will have on the infrastructure and services.
+1. A major concern for our community is the increasing number of new houses being built or planned in the area and the impact they will have on the infrastructure and services.
 The Dee valley is a very desirable area in which to live on both the north and south side of the river and as such attracts developers.
-Unfortunately there is limited scope to improve the road network, local schools are at or close to capacity and medical services are stretched.
-Nearly 1000 new homes will be built over the period 2016 -2025, excluding those planned for Countesswells which at 3000 homes will be a new town.
+Unfortunately, there is limited scope to improve the road network, local schools are at or close to capacity and medical services are stretched.
+Nearly 1000 new homes are being built over the period 2016 -2025, excluding those planned for Countesswells which at 3000 homes will be a new town.
 See also sections 3-5.
-The Community Council will be making representations to limit further development for the next Local Development Plan.
+The Community Council representations to limit further development in the next Local Development Plan (ALDP2022) were largely accepted by the City Council in approving the proposed ALDP2020.

-- As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
-We want to preserve as much as we can of the green space which acts as a break between our three communities to maintain the feeling of individuality of our communities.
+3. As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
+We want to preserve as much as we can of the green space, which acts as a break between our three communities (and with Peterculter) to maintain the feeling of individuality of our communities.
 See also section 5 ‘Natural Environment’.
-The Community Council will make sure representations to preserve the green space are put forward for the next Local Development Plan.
+The Community Council will make representations to preserve green space.

-- Milltimber will hold a major junction to access the Aberdeen Western peripheral Route (AWPR).
-There is uncertainty as to how traffic volumes moving along the NDR will change once the AWPR is open.
-Regardless of how this transpires, a better link road between the NDR and Inchgarth Road/Garthdee is needed.
+4. Milltimber holds a major junction to access the Aberdeen Western peripheral Route (AWPR).
+We now have a better idea of how the AWPR has affected traffic along the NDR.
+However, significant local traffic from the Eastern end of our area will continue to head towards Anderson Drive and Bridge of Dee so a better link road between the NDR and Inchgarth Road/Garthdee is needed.
 This may only come through further development of green space at Inchgarth Road, highlighting that compromises between different goals will sometimes be needed.
 See section 3 ‘Road and Transport’.

-- When major developments are approved, there is a process for collecting contributions from the developer to go towards providing any additional requirements which the development may demand of services and infrastructure, e.g. additional school capacity, new or better roads, medical services, community space.
-There are strict rules and guidelines on what a developer can be required to pay for and contributions will generally relate to increases in capacity dictated by the new development.
+7. When major developments are approved, there is a process for collecting contributions from the developer to go towards providing any additional requirements which the development may demand of services and infrastructure, e.g. additional school capacity, new or better roads, medical services, community space.
+There are strict rules and guidelines on what a developer can be required to pay for and contributions must relate closely to increases in capacity dictated by the new development.
+They must also cover only capital improvements and not additional running costs.
 The Community Council is working with Aberdeen City Council to ensure that contributions collected from developments in our area are spent on needed facilities in our area.
+As part of this we intend to make proposals for such contributions as early as possible in the planning process.

-- The Aberdeen City Planning Officers are required to consider the design and choice of building materials as part of their assessment and they will look to ensure a quality design is approved.
+8. The Aberdeen City Planning Officers are required to consider the design and choice of building materials as part of their assessment and they will look to ensure that a quality design is approved.
 One person’s good design might be considered by another as an eyesore so the Community Council will endeavour to ensure new development maintains a pleasing appearance in the community through its review of planning applications.
+However, it is important to bear in mind that future housing will need to be extremely energy-efficient and may look rather different from traditional homes.

 Community Council Objectives